 President's Welcome Reception

-Convention participants are invited to join NELA President Alicia K. Haynes, the NELA Executive Board, and the 2016 Annual Convention Committee for an informal gathering to celebrate 31 years of employee rights advocacy, renew friendships, and make new ones.
+Convention participants are invited to join NELA President James H. Kaster, the NELA Executive Board, and the 2018 Annual Convention Committee for an informal gathering to celebrate 33 years of employee rights advocacy, renew friendships, and make new ones.
 First-time Convention participants are especially encouraged to attend.

-The President's Welcome Reception is generously co-sponsored by AARP Foundation Litigation and the California Employment Lawyers Association.
+The President's Welcome Reception is generously co-sponsored by AARP Foundation Litigation.

 Tobias 5K Run

 Join the early risers for the Tobias 5K Run.
-Meet NELA Founder Paul H. Tobias in the hotel lobby and take a run through downtown L.A. before the morning plenary.
+Meet NELA Founder Paul H. Tobias in the hotel lobby and take a run through downtown Chicago before the morning plenary.